 Established in July 2010, the Center replaced the former Tobacco Control Research Program in the Division of Public Health Practice.
 Since 2004, we have brought together a highly-trained research staff to advance a robust agenda of funded research projects in tobacco control.
-Dr. Vaughan Rees took over leadership of the Center in 2014 and has positioned the Center to play a critical role to evaluate current tobacco control interventions and develop new interventions for the 21st Century.
+Dr. Vaughan Rees took over leadership of the Center in 2014 and has positioned the Center to play a critical role in evaluating current tobacco control interventions and developing new interventions for the 21st Century.

 The Center is housed within the Department of Social and Behavioral Sciences (SBS).
 Through SBS, we offer the following educational programs: